M

 5. South Korea

 You can explore South Korean cities that never sleep, such as Seoul and Busan, even at night.
-From having a beer with friends to getting a coffee at 3 AM, there are so many activities for you to do until the sun comes up!
+From having a beer with friends to getting a coffee at 3 AM, there are so many activities for you to do until the sun comes up.

 Rachel found time to hike and explore the outdoors during her time in Thailand.

-For English teacher Rachel, who has taught in Thailand, living in this region is a once-in-a-lifetime experience.
+English teacher Rachel, who has taught in Thailand, says that living in this region is a once-in-a-lifetime experience.
 “On the weekends, I traveled and explored as much as possible.
-I would find myself exploring the city I was living in or taking a bus three hours to the next big city.
+I would find myself exploring the city I was living in or taking a bus for three hours to the next big city.
 My friends and I would go walking through fields and forests just to see the landscapes,” she shared.

 • Digital nomad Tip: Street food in Thailand is usually cheaper than eating out.
 Plus, it’s safe and tasty, which is why many people there prefer it to going to restaurants.

-Check out our practical guide to teaching English in Thailand.
+Prepare for your TEFL journey with Bridge’s practical guide to teaching English in Thailand.

 7. Brazil